ttpscmolinaf/python-can-j1939/README.rst

 -------
 This implementation was taken from https://github.com/juergenH87/python-can-j1939, as we needed to get information of the bus for the message that was received by the library.

-Thanks for your great work!
+Thanks for your great work Juergen :)!